AceRNorth/gdsims/_sources/tutorials/tutorial7.rst

 .. image:: ../images/tut7_confirm.png

-If we plot the total adult males again, we can observe that the fluctuations are more irregular than before, since our custom rainfall values don't follow a perfect sinusoid pattern.
+If we plot the total adult mated females again, we can observe that the fluctuations are more irregular than before, since our custom rainfall values don't follow a perfect sinusoid pattern.

 .. image:: ../images/tut7_totals_plot_set15.png
     :scale: 80 %